-Income taxes (current and deferred) are calculated in Telecom and its subsidiaries according to a reasonable interpretation of the tax laws in effect in each jurisdiction where the companies operate.
+Income taxes (current and deferred) are calculated in the Company and its subsidiaries according to a reasonable interpretation of the tax laws in effect in each jurisdiction where the companies operate.
 The recoverability assessment of deferred tax assets sometimes involves complex estimates to determine taxable income and deductible and taxable temporary differences between the carrying amounts and the taxable amounts.
 In particular, deferred tax assets are recognized to the extent that future taxable income will be available against which they can be utilized.
-The measurement of the recoverability of deferred tax assets considers the estimate of future taxable income based on the Company's projections and on conservative tax planning.
+The measurement of the recoverability of deferred tax assets considers the estimate of future taxable income based on the Group's projections and on conservative tax planning.

-The recoverability assessment of the tax receivable related to tax reimbursement claims filed by the Company in connection with income tax inflation adjustment (Note 16 to these consolidated financial statements) is based on the existing legal arguments on this matter and the behavior of the courts and the National Tax Authority in revising the claims filed by the Company.
+The recoverability assessment of the tax receivable related to tax reimbursement claims filed by Telecom in connection with income tax inflation adjustment (Note 16) is based on the existing legal arguments on this matter and the behavior of the courts and the National Tax Authority in revising the claims filed by Telecom.

-For the measurement of deferred tax, the fiscal year of future reversals of temporary differences that originate deferred tax/liability has been estimated applying the income tax rate of each reversal period.
+For the measurement of deferred tax, the fiscal year of future reversals of temporary differences that originate deferred income tax asset / liability has been estimated applying the income tax rate of each reversal period.
 The actual moment of the future taxable revenues and deductions may differ from those estimated, and may produce an impact on future income.